TASEmulators/freej2me-plus/README.md

 Alternatively it can be launched from the command line: `java -jar freej2me.jar 'file:///path/to/midlet.jar' [width] [height] [scale]`
 Where _width_, _height_ (dimensions of the simulated screen) and _scale_ (initial scale factor of the window) are optional arguments.

-The SDL2 frontend (freej2me-sdl.jar) accepts the same command-line arguments format, aside from the _scale_ option which is unavailable.
+The SDL2 frontend (freej2me-sdl.jar) accepts the same command-line arguments format, aside from the _scale_ option which is unavailable. **NOTE**: This flavor requires libSDL 2.24.0-1 or newer in order to even launch.
+Make sure you have it installed in your system, or placed alongside the jar for it to load.

 When running under Microsoft Windows please do note paths require an additional `/` prefixed.
 For example, `C:\path\to\midlet.jar` should be passed as `file:///C:\path\to\midlet.jar`